-Thanks for joining us on Sunday for the Indivisible Berkeley “One Year Till the Midterms” General Assembly!
+The last General Assembly of 2017 focused on “One Year Till the Midterms!”
 It was a great evening, which included presentations by Lisa Edwards from Representative Barbara Lee’s office and Ashley Morris from ACLU NorCal.

 The Indivisible Berkeley Elections Team pulled out all the stops, including a full dinner of pizza, salad and dessert (yum!).
 But more importantly, they prepared presentations from special guests and familiar faces about how we—as individuals in Berkeley—can contribute to winning back Congress in 2018.